Therapy for Depression

 CHANGES IN THE BRAIN

 Depression is not simply the result of a ‘chemical imbalance’, for example because you have too much or not enough of a particular brain chemical.
 It’s complicated, and there are multiple causes of major depression.
-Factors such as genetic vulnerability, severe life stressors, substances you may take (some medications, drugs and alcohol) and medical conditions can affect the way your brain regulates your moods.
+Factors such as genetic vulnerability, severe life stressors, and medical conditions can affect the way your brain regulates your moods.

 Most modern antidepressants have an effect on your brain’s chemical transmitters (serotonin and noradrenaline), which relay messages between brain cells – this is thought to be how medications work for more severe depression.
 Psychological treatment can also help you to regulate your moods.